-Do you have a preference between semi-transparent or solid (aka "opaque") stain?
-Semi-transparent stains show more color variations due to wood grain and changes in wood density to show through.
-Some people consider this to be more of a "natural" look.
+Do you have a preference between semi-transparent or solid (aka opaque) stain?
+Semi-transparent stains show more color variations due to wood grain and allows changes in wood density to show through.
+Some people consider this to be more of a natural look.
 Semi-transparent stains are typically what is used the first time wood is stained.
-But with each subsequent re-staining, the color differences that arise from some areas being weathered while others still retain some color will become more exaggerated.
-The solutions to this are either more extensive surface prep (i.e. fully sanding the surface) or switching to a solid stain.
+But with each subsequent restaining, the color differences that arise from some areas being weathered, while others still retain some color, will become more exaggerated.
+The solutions to this are either more extensive surface prep, i.e. fully sanding the surface, or switching to a solid stain.

 Stains come in both oil-based and waterborne acrylic varieties.
-The basic trade-off is that acrylic stains withstand exposure to the UV rays in sunlight better than oil-based stains do, but they dry faster and are thus a little more "brittle", meaning that they may be more prone to scratching and chipping than oil-based stains.
+The basic trade off is that acrylic stains will withstand exposure to the UV rays in sunlight better than oil-based stains; but they dry faster and are thus a little more brittle, meaning that they may be more prone to scratching and chipping than oil-based stains.
 Oil-based stains take longer to cure, so waterborne stains may be a better choice for outdoor seats and benches.

 Degree of Surface Preparation

-For decks, powerwashing is usually sufficient to clean the wood and make it ready to accept new stain, so wood cleaners and/or conditioners are typically not needed.
+For decks, power washing is usually sufficient to clean the wood and make it ready to accept new stain therefore wood cleaners and/or conditioners are typically not needed.

-If the look of semi-transparent stain is desired and the color is being changed or the deck has been re-stained previously, there may be big differences between weathered areas and areas still retaining color.
-In this case a full surface sanding may be necessary.
+If the look of semi-transparent stain is desired and the color is being changed or the deck has been previously restained, there may be big differences between weathered areas and areas still retaining color.
+In this case, a full surface sanding may be necessary.
 Full sanding involves using power sanders to remove the top layer of wood containing the old stain color.
 This is a significant amount of labor and will add to the time and cost of the job.